tripplyons/static-markdown/docs/usage.md

 </html>
 ```

+You can use [handlebars](https://handlebarsjs.com/guide/) for templating variables and other features supported by handlebars.

-JSON Metadata from the first line of each article can me used with `metadata.nameOfVariable` using [handlebars](https://handlebarsjs.com/guide/):
+JSON Metadata from the first line of each article can me used with `metadata.nameOfVariable`:

 ```html
 <title>{{ metadata.title }}</title>